Apply and extend previous understandings of multiplication and division to divide fractions by fractions.

 Bank Vault (Fraction Computation w/ Length)

 We have important documents we want to keep saved in a bank vault.
 We must ensure that the safety deposit box we pick is big enough to store all the documents.
 We could take the documents to the bank and try out all the boxes, but we don’t want to take too many trips to too many banks with these documents.
 The bank manager does not know the sizes of the individual boxes, but he does know the dimensions of the entire wall.
-All the boxes together are 3 feet wide and 8 feet tall.
-What are the measurements of each box?
+What are the dimensions of each box?

 Cornfield (Fraction Computation)